 3.1 Million Trust Scores Per Second

-On a 64-core c8g.metal-48xl, the trust score engine can evaluate 3.1 million requests per second.
+On a 64-core c8g.metal-48xl, the trust score engine can evaluate 3.1 million requests per second — see our full benchmarks for methodology.
 That's enough capacity to protect the largest applications in real-time.

 Using Trust Scores